Self-Control for Kids

 Keep the Learning Going

-The MannersMatterNow App gives your child matching interactive self-control practice to reinforce every skill in this toolkit.
-Great for building the daily habit after the challenge week ends.
-Visit MannersMatterNow.com to explore all available toolkits and resources.
+The MannersMatterNow App gives your child matching interactive practice to go alongside every printable in this toolkit.
+Reinforce the same skills digitally — great for car rides, waiting rooms, or any time your child has a few minutes.
+Visit MannersMatterNow.com to explore all available resources.

 Print it.
 Practice it.
 Reinforce it.